 If your Android device is stuck on Boot Loop without displaying any command error, then it could occur because of the improper software installation or device cache error.
-Nevertheless, any of the following methods can resolve it but your phone has to be first in the recovery mode.
+Nevertheless, any of the following methods can resolve it but your phone has to be first in recovery mode.

 This solution is easy and won’t cost you anything and indeed, not also data loss.
-So, you must give a try at least for once by following the below steps:
+So, you must give it a try at least for once by following the below steps: